tiktuk/cobot-cli/README.md

 cobot monitor-bookings --days 14
 ```

-The monitor command will:
-- Save booking data to a JSONL file in the configured data directory
-- Compare with previous state to detect cancellations and new bookings
-- Show changes in a color-coded table (red for cancellations, green for new bookings)
-- Send Telegram notifications for booking changes (if configured)
-- Keep a complete history of all booking states for future reference
+The monitor command will save booking data, detect changes, display them in a color-coded table, and send Telegram notifications if configured.

 ### Telegram Notifications

-When Telegram is configured (using `telegram_bot_token` and `telegram_chat_id` in settings), the monitor command will automatically send notifications for:
+When Telegram is configured, the monitor command sends notifications for:
 - New bookings (✓)
 - Cancelled bookings (❌)
 - Error conditions (e.g., API failures)

-Notifications are formatted with HTML and include:
-- Date and time of the booking
-- Name of the person booking
-- Title/purpose of the booking
+Notifications include booking date/time, person name, and purpose.

 Options:
 - `--days` / `-d`: Number of days to fetch bookings for (default: 7)